“Why isn’t the phone ringing?” a senior executive asked me quizzically over coffee.

-- Having i.e. in 6 months having a sabbatical to learn how to build bamboo buildings, in 12 months having an ocean front home in Australia
+- Having i.e. in 6 months having a sabbatical to spend quality time with my family, in 12 months having my own viable business

-- Being i.e. in 6 months being in the same country as my family, in 12 months being an entrepreneur with my own business
+- Being i.e. in 6 months being in a rhythm that works for my health in 12 months being at home 5 days out of 7

-- Doing i.e. in 6 months attending a tech conference in San Francisco, in 12 months spending one month exploring Japan
+- Doing i.e. in 6 months attending a development conference in San Francisco, in 12 months learning to speak Italian

 Then, crucially he also gets you to build some solid financial plans around these dreams.
 The point is dreams alone are not enough, but when you are stuck in a career rut they go a long way!
 Converting dreams into action requires financial planning – this helps you create structure around your dreams, but more importantly allows your mind to relax so you can begin to make the mental leap.